AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 Each of the series types that support error bars has its own visual settings – see the [Supported Types](#supported_types) section.
 Also, you can learn more from the [Appearance Settings](../../Appearance_Settings) section.

-In the sample below, there is Scatter chart with two Marker series and error bars on both of them, some of the appearance settings configured:
+In the sample below, there is scatter chart with two Marker series and error bars on both of them, some of the appearance settings configured:

 ```
 // create error bars on the first series